parallel-protocol/parallel-parallelizer/README.md

 ---

-## Changed with Angle's Transmuter
+## Changed compared to Angle's Transmuter

 Some changed has been made to the original Angle's Transmuter: